joelek/ts-autoguard/readme.md

 ## Roadmap

-* Release new major version.
+* Set up template project with client and server.
 * Provide better type guard error messages for complex types.
+* Add server-side support for urlPrefix.
 * Extend type guards with functionality for deep structured cloning.
-* Add server-side support for urlPrefix.
-* Set up template project with client and server.
-* Create middleware for handling range requests.
-* Create middleware for handling static requests.
-* Add support for default parameter and header values.
 * Add support for responding without a payload on error.
+* Structure code using TypeScript project references.
 * Modernize code to use string templates.
-* Structure code using TypeScript project references.
-* Create middleware to combine several APIs into one.
 * Add support for pluggable transport that can be used to aid unit testing.
+* Write unit tests.
+* Create middleware for handling range requests.
+* Create middleware for handling static requests.
+* Create middleware for combining several APIs into one.
+* Add support for default parameters and header values.
+* Add support for literal parameter values and headers as well unions thereof.
 * Add meta route that allows the schema to be downloaded.
 * Add support for generating JavaScript code directly.